Oral Surgery

 Bone Grafting

-Bone grafting is a procedure used to build up the jawbone to accommodate a dental implant or other restorative devices.
-This common procedure is frequently used for dental implants and other periodontal treatments to ensure that there is sufficient bone structure to support the restoration.
+Bone grafting is where the jawbone is built up to accommodate a dental implant or other restorative device.
+Bone grafting is a common procedure that is used frequently for dental implants and other periodontal procedures.

 Facial Trauma & Surgery